provider image

 The bottom line

-Obesity has serious health implications for cats, and it can reduce the quality of your cat’s life.
-If your cat is overweight, be sure to consult with your vet to develop a personalized weight-loss plan for your cat.
+If your cat is overweight, be sure to consult with your veterinarian to develop a personalized weight-loss plan.
 Your cat’s plan will likely include both diet and exercise changes.
-Helping your cat to lose weight will take some effort, but it will result in a healthier, happier cat.
+Some things that might help include switching to canned food and feeding at scheduled meal times.
+Playing with your cat for 15 to 20 minutes a day is also recommended.
+Helping your cat lose weight will take some effort, but it will result in a healthier, happier cat.

 why trust our exports reliability shield